How To Apply For An SBA Loan: A Complete Guide

 How To Apply For An SBA 504 Loan

 The SBA 504 loan process is a bit different than the standard SBA loan process.
 More documentation is required for these loans.
-This includes but is not limited to estimates, quotes, and costs from vendors and contractors that will be working on the funded project.
-For real estate purchases, an independent appraisal is required.
+This includes but is not limited to:

 How To Apply For An SBA Loan To Buy A Business

 When SBA loan proceeds are used to purchase a business, the process does not differ much from what it would be when applying for any other loan.
 Credit reports and financial documentation will be required to determine eligibility.
-However, there are a few additional documents needed for approval of the loan.
+Additional requirements may include:

 How To Apply For An SBA Loan For A Startup